backube/volsync/mover-restic/restic/doc/077_troubleshooting.rst

 channel.
 These errors are often caused by hardware problems which **must** be investigated and fixed.
 Otherwise, the backup will be damaged again and again.

-Similarly, if a repository is repeatedly damaged, please open an `issue on Github
+Similarly, if a repository is repeatedly damaged, please open an `issue on GitHub
 <https://github.com/restic/restic/issues/new/choose>`_ as this could indicate a bug
 somewhere.
 Please include the check output and additional information that might help locate the problem.

+If ``check`` detects damaged pack files, it will show instructions on how to repair them using the ``repair pack`` command.
+Use that command instead of the "Repair the index" section in this guide.

 2. Backup the repository